wp-plugins/woocommerce-ajax-filters/readme.txt

 = Step 2: =
 * Install and activate plugin
+* First of all go to Admin area -> WooCommerce -> Product Filter and check what global options you can manage
-* Go to Admin area -> Appearance -> Widgets
+* After that go to Admin area -> Appearance -> Widgets
 * In Available Widgets ( left side of the screen ) find AJAX Product Filters
-* Drag it to Sidebar you choose for it
+* Drag it to Sidebar you choose
 * Enter title, choose attribute that will be used for filtering products, choose filter type, choose operator( whether product should have all selected values (AND) or one of them (OR) ),
 * Click save and go to your shop to check how it work.